-Founded in 1965, LPA has more than 250 employees with offices in Irvine, Roseville, San Diego, and San Jose, Calif., and San Antonio.
-The firm provides services in architecture, sustainability, planning, interior design, landscape architecture, engineering and graphics.
-With sustainability the foundation of LPA’s design methods, 70% of its professionals are LEED accredited, including the Human Resources Director, CFO, and several other support staff.
-The firm has extensive experience in public and private architecture, designing a diversity of facilities that span from K-12 schools, colleges, and universities to corporate and civic establishments.
-More than 600 major design awards attest to a commitment to design excellence.
-This blog reflects LPA’s approach to Integrated Sustainable Design.http://blog.lpainc.com/lpa-blog
+Founded in 1965, LPA has more than 380 employees with offices in Irvine, Sacramento, San Diego and San Jose, California, along with San Antonio and Dallas.
+The firm provides services in architecture, interior design, landscape architecture, engineering and graphics.
+With a proven commitment to integrated sustainable design, LPA designs facilities that span from K-12 schools, colleges and universities and corporate, healthcare and civic establishments.
+More than 700 major design awards attest to LPA’s commitment to design excellence.
+For more information, visit http://www.lpainc.com.

 Open offices as a strategic move to optimize office real estate and increase collaboration and innovation.